franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 ### - UI
 - New camera system using range sliders.
 - Zoom towards camera by holding alt+mousewheel.
-- various "Invert Scroll" parameters added to camera
+- Various "Invert Scroll" parameters added to camera
 - Removed camera settings from user preferences.
 - New Range Bar has been added.